-15.C.2.
+9.C.2.
 Review sequence.

 Normally, consideration of candidates will be in the following order: 1.
 Candidates for tenure and promotion.
 2. Tenured candidates for promotion to full professor.
 3. Non tenure-track candidates for promotion to associate or full professor.
 4. Tenure-track candidates under third-year review.
 5. Non-tenure-track candidates undergoing a periodic year reappointment review.
 If possible, the committee will schedule the reviews for tenure-track third-year reviews and non-tenure reviews for the spring semester to allow student evaluations from the fall to be considered.
-If this is not possible due to the number of candidates in the fall semester to allow the third-year tenure-track candidates in the fall semester to allow the third-year tenure-track reviews to be completed in the spring with the additional student evaluations from the fall semester.
+If this is not possible due to the number of candidates, the committee may decide to review some or all of the non-tenure-track candidates in the fall semester to allow the third-year tenure-track reviews to be completed in the spring with the additional student evaluations from the fall semester.

-15.C.3.
+9.C.3.
 Decision Notification.